Back to About

 3

-Indian brands expanding to the US need local trademark representation—the USPTO process has specific requirements that differ from the Indian TMR.
+Indian brands expanding to the US need local trademark representation.
+The USPTO process has specific requirements that differ from the Indian TMR.

 4